Welcome to That Spelling Thing!

 Once you’ve built or spelt the word, ask each student to decide which is their ‘tricky bit’ (or bits).
 They will often be predictable but not always.
 Give your students ownership of their spelling in a shame-free environment.
 Reinforce the fact that teachers aren’t perfect spellers by letting them know which bits you have to remember.
 Good spellers know where their gaps are and how to fill those gaps.

-Choose words related by meaning even if pronunciation is different - hierarchy, arch-enemy, archbishop, archangel
+Choose words with the same morpheme even if pronunciation is different – hierarchy, arch-enemy, archbishop, archangel

 Choose words with the same spelling pattern – hanging the unknown on the known – relevant, elephant

 Sometimes you will want to start with a bundle of words to clarify spelling and meaning.
-For instance, to conquer 'definitely' (and obliterate 'definately') start at 'finite' then add prefixes and suffixes.
+Here’s an example of starting at ‘finite’ to get to the target spelling word, ‘definite’.

 Explore the frequency and context of spelling patterns.